$262.50 on the 10th of each month for 12 months and a $50.00 sign-up fee

 Henderson, NV 89014

 Secure your seat and discount today!
-Click SIGN UP NOW above to start your registration process.
+Click SIGN UP NOW above to start your application process.

 • CTE is responsible to administer and collect the tuition payments for this program.
 Over 12 months, a credit/debit card payment of $262.50 will be collected on the 10th day of every month.
 The first payment will begin on March 10, 2019.
 There is a $50 payment plan set up fee at the time signing up.